mansik/flutter_study/u_and_i/README.md

 }
 ```

-### convert HomeScreen from a StatelessWidget to a State
+### convert HomeScreen from a StatelessWidget to a StatefulWidget

 ### add onPress function to Heart button